amygao9/amygao9/README.md

 ## Hey there, I'm Amy 👋
-🎓 Computer Science Undergrad @ University of Toronto
+🎓 Computer Science @ University of Toronto

-👩🏻‍💻 Currently a Software Enginer Intern @cockroachlabs

 📫 Reach me at amygao9@outlook.com or on LinkedIn